casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

       ]
 ```

-### Step 8: Send a multi-signature deploy from an associated key
+### Step 7: Send a multi-signature deploy from an associated key

-To initiate a multi-sig deploy from an associated account instead of the primary account, use the `--session-account` argument, which requires the hex-encoded public key of the account context under which the session code will be executed.
-The process is very similar to the previous step:
+To initiate a multi-sig deploy from an associated account instead of the primary account, use the --session-account argument, which requires the hex-encoded public key of the account context under which the session code will be executed.
+The process is very similar to the previous step.

-1. The `make-deploy` command creates and signs a deploy, saving the output to a file
-2. The `sign-deploy` command adds additional signatures for a multi-signature deploy
-3. The `send-deploy` command sends the deploy to the network

 :::caution